 Keep in mind that there isn’t an expectation for anyone to get it perfect.
 There’s always room for improvement.
 So, it’s all about making progress, being open to listen and learn, and committing to making your workplace more inclusive for everyone.

 How many of these tips will you be implementing?
 Let us know which ones are the most effective.

 Follow us on LinkedIn for more content and updates.

-Hundreds of company partners are using Jumpstart's diversity recruiter platform to connect, source, and engage top underrepresented talent, and even more are already a part of our Communities.
+Hundreds of company partners are using Canvas's diversity recruiting platform to connect, source, and engage top underrepresented talent, and even more are already a part of our Communities.